Llansannan: Amenities

 The village contains the Red Lion Inn and Ysgol Bro Aled primary school.

 A village landmark is the statue of the "Little Girl" that commemorates notable figures from the area.
 The work of William Goscombe John, the statue was officially unveiled in 1899, shortly after the death of local politician T. E. Ellis, whose brainchild it had been.

 The parish church of St Sannan is a grade II* listed building.
 Founded by the Irish bishop, St Sannan, it was first mentioned in 1254 and restored in 1878/9.
 None of the medieval features survived the restoration.

 Governance

 A Llansannan electoral ward exists, which stretches beyond the confines of Llansannan community to include neighbouring Llannefydd.
 It had a total population taken at the 2011 census of 1,925.

 Llansannan and Bylchau also elect community councillors to represent them on Llansannan Community Council.

 Sport

 Clwb Pêl-droed Llansannan (Llansannan Football Club) compete in Vale of Clwyd and Conwy Football League.

+The third stage of the Tour of Britain Women's cycle race passed through Llansannan in 2026.